Process, Roles and Responsibilities

-To lead the process of returning the CMU community to campus, President Jahanian has appointed Daryl Weinert, chief of staff and vice president for strategic initiatives, who was appointed last year by President Jahanian to serve as COVID coordinator, with multiple subject matter experts across the university advising him, along with Allegheny Health Network's COVID-19 Physician Consultant Program.
+Leading CMU's COVID-19 protocols has been Daryl Weinert, chief of staff and vice president for strategic initiatives, who was appointed last year by President Jahanian to serve as COVID-19 coordinator, with multiple subject matter experts across the university advising him, along with Allegheny Health Network's COVID-19 Physician Consultant Program.

-This group includes the following individuals, as well as the entire Emergency Preparedness and Response Team:
+This group of subject matter experts includes the following individuals, as well as the entire Emergency Preparedness and Response Team:

 - Becky Culyba, Office of the Provost